Ajinsjoy/ComposeSnackBarScaffold/README.md

 Step 1.
 Add the JitPack repository to your build file

-Add it in your root build.gradle at the end of repositories:
+Add it in your settings.gradle at the end of repositories:

 	dependencyResolutionManagement {
 	  	repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)